-- 4.1 There are 2 options which could be pursued in relation to achieving the objective and purpose of PC26: - 1.
+- 4.1 There are three options which could be pursued in relation to achieving the objective and purpose of PC26: - 1.
 Status Quo Retain the current District Plan provisions - 2.
-Amend the District Plan as proposed by PC26.
+Amend the District Plan as proposed by PC26. - 3.
+Amend existing District Plan provisions relating to the residential areas of Rakaia Huts area and the protection of historic heritage.
+Resource consent is not required for earthworks which may disturb the Wāhi Taonga Management Area and archaeological site.

-Status Quo - Retain current District Plan provisions
+1. Status Quo - Retain current District Plan provisions